Hydnum repandum: Nutrition

+Culinary

-H. repandum is considered to be a good edible, having a sweet, nutty taste and a crunchy texture.
+H. repandum is considered to be a good edible mushroom, having a sweet, nutty taste and a crunchy texture.
 Some consider it to be the culinary equivalent of the chanterelle.
-Author Michael Kuo gives it an edibility rating of "great" and notes that there are no poisonous lookalikes, and that H. repandum mushrooms are unlikely to be infested with maggots.
+Author Michael Kuo rates it as "great", noting that there are no poisonous lookalikes and that H. repandum mushrooms are unlikely to be infested with maggots.

 Delicately brushing the cap and stipe of specimens immediately after harvest will help prevent soil from getting lodged between the teeth.
 H. repandum mushrooms can be cooked by pickling, simmering in milk or stock, and sautéeing, which creates a "tender, meaty texture and a mild flavor."
 The mushroom tissue absorbs liquids well and assumes the flavors of added ingredients.
 The firm texture of the cooked mushroom makes it suitable for freezing.
 Its natural flavor is reportedly similar to the peppery taste of watercress, or oysters.
 Older specimens may have a bitter taste, but boiling can remove the bitterness.
 Specimens found under conifers can taste "unpleasantly strong".
 The form amarum, locally common in Slovakia, is reportedly inedible because its fruit body has a bitter taste at all developmental stages.

 Hydnum repandum is frequently sold with chanterelles in Italy, and in France, it is one of the officially recognized edible species sold in markets.
 In Europe, it is usually sold under its French name pied-de-mouton (sheep's foot).
-It is also collected and sold in local markets of Mexico, Spain and British Columbia, Canada.
 H. repandum mushrooms are also used as a food source by the red squirrel (Sciurus vulgaris).